You are required to cite images that you insert into essays and visual presentations.

-In the body of the paper or on a slide:
+In the body of the essay or in a visual presentation:

 More Farmers in Peru Have Stopped Planting Coca, Opting for Cacao and Coffee